What Will Happen to My Yahoo Email Account When I Die?

 Keeping Your Account Private

-If you want to keep your account private, you can make a plan for that too.
+If you want to keep your account private, you can make a plan for that, too.
 You can:

 • Depend on Yahoo's inactive policy to delete the account.
 Yahoo will delete your account if no one logs into it for 12 months.
-So if you expect that no one will try to access your account, you can do nothing and it will be deleted after a year of inactivity.
+So, if you expect that no one will try to access your account, you can do nothing and it will be deleted after a year of inactivity.

 Instructing Yahoo What to Do With Your Account When You Die

-Yahoo does not currently allow you to decide what should happen to your account when you die, but it might someday.
+Yahoo doesn't currently allow you to decide what should happen to your account when you die, but it might someday.
 Tech companies are recognizing that users might not want their accounts deleted, and some are providing tools that allow account holders to decide the fate of their accounts.
-For example, Google's Inactive Account Manager allows account holders to decide whether to delete the account or pass (some) account information on to survivors after a period of inactivity.
-Keep an eye out for Yahoo to provide a similar tool.

 If You Don't Make a Plan

 If you don't make a plan for your Yahoo account (and no one hacks into it), your account will be deleted after 12 months of inactivity.
-If you do not want anyone to have access to your email account, and if you expect that no one will try to access your account, this "do nothing" approach could work well.
+If you don't want anyone to have access to your email account, and if you expect that no one will try to access your account, this "do nothing" approach could work well.

 However, doing nothing will likely have an undesirable outcome if you want to either 1) provide access to your account, or 2) really make sure that the account remains private.
 On one hand, unless you leave instructions, the person wrapping up your estate (your executor) will have a very difficult time accessing your account.
 On the other hand, in some states, your executor may be able to get access even if that's not what you want.